April 2022 Property News

 Experts at investment managers Fidelity claim the decision may leave buy-to-let apartment landlords as mortgage prisoners in blocks renters don’t want to live because of the risk of fire and lenders devalue their investments.

 Online letting agents are a great aid in keeping your property running and profitable and offer greater value to landlords.
 With reduced service costs and no commissions, they are more affordable alternatives to high street agents.
-Moreover, unlike conventional agents, online letting agents give landlords more control in their property matters.
+Moreover, unlike conventional agents, find out how we give landlords more control in their property matters.
 If you are facing property maintenance issues or looking for a reliable online letting agent then contact us today!